OSGeo/PROJ/docs/source/operations/projections/polyhedral.rst

 apex tile a complete polyhedral face.

-The planar triangles can be chosen with any consistent shape, as long as the edges around the shared apex match the way the corresponding edges meet on the sphere.
+The planar triangles can be chosen with any consistent shape, as long as the edges around the shared apex match the way the corresponding edges meet on the sphere.
 The freedom in choosing this planar shape — together with the freedom in choosing how to glue the faces together — is what defines a *net*.